Amsterdam – the Netherlands

 What is your ‘signature’ when it comes to your work?

-What is your favorite item from the Grow & Bloom collection/Daydreamers collection?
+What is your favourite item from the Daydreamers Collection?
+And why?

-In collaboration with Lennebelle Petites, Bodil Jane designed the charms and illustration for the packaging.
+In collaboration with Lennebelle Petites, Hyshil designed the corporate identity and charms.